-Of the 32 industry-leading, level 7 courses which Real Training runs for education professionals, all but one can be delivered fully online.
+Of the 30 industry-leading, level 7 courses that Real Training runs for education professionals, all but one can be delivered fully online.
 This is why our flexible learning model is perfect for learners in the UK or anywhere in the world.
 All you need is internet access and the desire to grow your skills and confidence in supporting your students.
-The course content is the same no matter where in the world you are based and you can rest assured that our highly qualified and experienced tutors will work closely with you to ensure that you get the most out of the course.
+The course content is the same no matter where in the world you are based and you can rest assured as international delegates that our highly qualified and experienced tutors will work closely with you to ensure that you get the most out of the course.

-If you prefer a blended approach with an element of face-to-face learning but are unable to easily travel back to the UK, we are currently working in partnership with a school in Dubai to offer a face-to-face Certification of Competence in Educational Testing (CCET).
+If you prefer a blended approach with an element of face-to-face learning but are unable to easily travel back to the UK, we are currently working in partnership with a growing number of international schools to offer face-to-face qualifications.

-Horizon International School in Dubai – Last course that was offered:
+Singapore Canadian International School – Last course that was offered:

 If there is a course that you are interested in that is not listed above or you would like to put your school forward to become an international partner with Real Training, please email us for more information.